Anadarko shareholders go for the cash in $38 billion Occidental buyout

 Hollub avoided her own shareholder vote on the deal by securing a controversial and pricey $10 billion financing agreement with Warren Buffett’s Berkshire Hathaway (BRKa.N).
 Icahn likened the deal to “taking candy from a baby” on Buffett’s part.

-Occidental this week sold $13 billion in bonds to help fund the Anadarko purchase and has proposed selling Anadarko’s Africa assets to Total SA(TOTF.PA).
+Occidental this week sold $13 billion in bonds to help fund the Anadarko purchase and has proposed selling Anadarko’s Africa assets to Total SA (TOTF.PA).

 It also formed a drilling partnership with Colombia’s state-run oil company Ecopetrol SA (ECO.CN) to develop part of its Permian shale field for up to $1.5 billion.